yoonkim/lstm-char-cnn/README.md

 `model_results.t7`.

 ### Training on Larger Data
-If using the model on larger data (e.g. 50M tokens), you can change `-batch_size` to something like 100 to make it train faster.
+If using the model on larger data (e.g. 10M+ tokens), you can change `-batch_size` to something like 100 to make it train faster.
+You will also probably want hierarchical softmax (coming soon).

 ### Licence
 MIT